Ibrahim Hashem: Baghdad Pact, seventeen-day government, and constitutional crisis

 In 1955, Turkey, Iraq, Iran and Pakistan joined the United Kingdom in forming the Middle East Treaty Organization (METO), a military alliance, popularly known as the Baghdad Pact.
 Much like Syrians and Egyptians, populations in the West Bank and East Bank (i.e. within Jordan) were strongly opposed to this treaty owing to its colonial overtones.
 A decree disallowing an opposition meeting in early January was met with violent demonstrations throughout Amman.
 The army was called in and a curfew was imposed.

 Egged on by Cairo's "Sawt al-Arab" radio station, widespread demonstrations persisted throughout the country.
 This prompted King Hussein to dissolve the Chamber of Deputies on 19 December 1955.
-Constitutionally, a decree dissolving the Chamber required the signature of the King, the Prime Minister (then Hazza al-Majali), and the Minister of Interior.
-However, the decree was issued after the Minister of Interior, Abbas Mirza, had resigned.
+Constitutionally, a decree dissolving the Chamber required the signature of the king, the prime minister (then Hazza al-Majali), and the minister of interior.
+However, the decree was issued after the minister of interior, Abbas Mirza, had resigned.
 With a view to holding new elections, Hazza' al-Majali's government was asked to resign, and on 21 December 1955, Hashem was asked to form a government, and he only reluctantly accepted.
 Hashem sought diplomacy to root out the propaganda attacks emanating from Cairo.
 On 10 January, he sent a letter to Gamal Abdel Nasser, who had been opposed to the Baghdad pact, asking him to halt his radio campaign.

-In spite of these arrangements, parliamentary delegates of the dissolved Chamber objected that the royal decree was unconstitutional, since it did not include the signature of the Minister of the Interior, as was required by the Jordanian Constitution.
+In spite of these arrangements, parliamentary delegates of the dissolved Chamber objected that the royal decree was unconstitutional, since it did not include the signature of the minister of the interior, as was required by the Jordanian Constitution.
 When the Supreme Council for the Interpretation of Law gave a ruling that the decree was unconstitutional, Hashem's government resigned.
-Hashem was appointed as the Deputy Prime Minister in Samir al-Rifa'i's subsequent government.
+Hashem was appointed as the deputy prime minister in Samir al-Rifa'i's subsequent government.

-Arab Federation and Assassination
+Arab Federation and assassination

-The impermanent Arab Federation, concocted to counter the United Arab Republic of Nasser and the Baathists, was negotiated and declared during Hashem's final term as Prime Minister between 1957 and 1958.
-After his resignation in May 1958, he was appointed as the Federation's Vice-President.
+The impermanent Arab Federation, concocted to counter the United Arab Republic of Nasser and the Baathists, was negotiated and declared during Hashem's final term as prime minister between 1957 and 1958.
+After his resignation in May 1958, he was appointed as the Federation's vice-president.
 Hashem had been visiting Baghdad when the 14 July Revolution flared up.
-Seen as royalist politicians, Ibrahim Hashem, Suleiman Toukan, the Federation's Minister of Defence, and Khlusi Al Khairi, the Federation's Minister of State for external affairs, were assassinated at the outset of the Revolution.
+Seen as royalist politicians, Ibrahim Hashem, along with Suleiman Toukan and Khulsi Al Khairi, respectively the Federation's ministers of defence and foreign affairs, were assassinated at the outset of the Revolution.
 The British Ambassador to Jordan claims that they were killed by a mob in front of the Iraqi Ministry of Defence.
 Other sources state that they were attacked by revolutionaries near the Baghdad airport.